You are here

 Aid for Trade facilitation goes beyond cutting red-tape

-ODI's Marie-Agnès Jouanjean, Research Officer in the International Economic Development Group, blogs on how negotiators are working hard to ensure a trade facilitation agreement at December’s WTO Ministerial Conference in Bali.
+ODI's Marie-Agnès Jouanjean, blogs on how negotiators are working hard to ensure a trade facilitation agreement at December’s WTO Ministerial Conference in Bali.
 This blog is part of a mini-series on how Aid for Trade contributes to progress in development.

 At the WTO, the trade facilitation agenda aims to streamline border-management processes - in other words red-tape - to facilitate import and export transactions between countries and reduce the cost of trade.
 As such, it is an important way to help countries take part in regional and international markets and promote development.
 In a recent paper, I argued that a combination of logistic and hard infrastructure can help countries to trade more which can help them progress on development.
 A deal on trade facilitation that includes Aid for Trade is a useful step to tackle the range of non-tariff barriers that impede agricultural trade in particular.
 But Aid for Trade also has a life beyond any WTO agreement on this issue.